 These Turkey Burgers are some of the juiciest and tastiest I’ve ever had.
-Rotel gives it a little kick and the spices add a nice flavor.
+Rotel gives it a little kick and the spices intensify the flavor.

 Prep Time:15 minutes